jessey1207/Waterworks/README.md

 3. Direction numbers (top right of grid items)
     - Center number is the base number that contains the Direction character
     - Formula is found by referring to the Original Grid

+4. Cardinal points (bottom right of grid items in red)
+    - Each grid item represents a direction (N, S, E, W, NE, NW, SE, SW)
+    - Each direction has a chinese character representation which is what is displayed.

 ### Original Grid
 A static grid that should be referenced when generating the dynamic grid.\